hkirsch94/MarsEscape/README.md

 - ExperimentalTube.fbx
   - Decoration for the laboratory
 - Axe.fbx
-  - An Axe which we want to collect to destroy th Bush
+  - An Axe which we want to collect to destroy the Bush

 # Ideas/Struggles/Solutions Scripts:
 ## CourseScripts/Minigame